-- iterations.
-Chain mixing was good for all parameters except average recruitment rate (μ_R); - for this parameter, an elevated degree of autocorrelation was visible in the MCMC chains in - some of the replicate runs, but models still produced posterior distributions that well - 300 represented the true value used in simulations (Figure 2). - 301 Posterior estimates relative to true values, Bayesian p-values, and RMSD for parameters - 302 estimated in three model fits to each of 10 simulated data sets are shown in Figure 2 and - Figure 3.
-Overall, the IDSM was able to correctly estimate the majority of parameters from - all 10 simulated datasets without substantial systematic bias.
-The replicate runs for each dataset resulted in very similar posterior distributions, demonstrating that the models - 306 converged towards the same posterior distributions irrespective of starting values.
-This - 306 converged towards the same posterior distributions irrespective of starting values.
-This 307 may not seem to be the case for survival parameters (Figure 2), but this is largely due to the - relatively low number of individuals in the simulated telemetry data; estimated posteriors - 309 match up well with simulated numbers of survivors in each datasets, and the averages of - 310 Bayesian p-values fell very close to 0.5 (= no bias).
-For time-variation in recruitment rate - 311 (σ_R) , on the other hand, the average Bayesian p-value indicated a potential for - 312 overestimation (p = 0.6966667), and this is consistent with the relatively large spread of - Bayesian p-values for year-specific recruitment rates (Figure 3).
-Across all years, the - 314 correlation between predicted and true recruitment rates was very high (slope = 0.981), yet - closer inspection showed that slight over- and under-estimation was present for certain - 316 years across all replicates (see supplementary figures in folder SimCheck_byDataSet in - Nilsen and Nater (2024)).
-This was also the case for year-specific estimates of population - 318 density and detection probability, but both were slightly more likely to be underestimated - than overestimated (Figure 3).
+- 298 100k iterations.
+Chain mixing was good for all parameters except average recruitment rate - 299 (μ_R) ; for this parameter, an elevated degree of autocorrelation was visible in the MCMC

+302 Posterior estimates relative to true values, Bayesian p-values, and RMSD for parameters 303 estimated in three model fits to each of 10 simulated data sets are shown in Figure 2 and 304 Figure 3.
+Overall, the IDSM was able to correctly estimate the majority of parameters from 305 all 10 simulated datasets without substantial systematic bias.
+The replicate runs for each 306 dataset resulted in very similar posterior distributions, demonstrating that the models 307 converged towards the same posterior distributions irrespective of starting values.
+This 308 may not seem to be the case for survival parameters (Figure 2), but this is largely due to the relatively low number of individuals in the simulated telemetry data; estimated posteriors 309 310 match up well with simulated numbers of survivors in each datasets, and the averages of 311 Bayesian p-values fell very close to 0.5 (= no bias).
+For time-variation in recruitment rate 312 (σ_R) , on the other hand, the average Bayesian p-value indicated a potential for 313 overestimation (p = 0.697), and this is consistent with the relatively large spread of 314 Bayesian p-values for year-specific recruitment rates (Figure 3).
+Across all years, the 315 correlation between predicted and true recruitment rates was very high (correlation 316 coefficient =), yet closer inspection showed that slight over- and under-estimation was 317 present for certain years across all replicates (see supplementary figures in folder 318 SimCheck_byDataSet in Nilsen and Nater (2024)).
+This was also the case for year-specific

+- 319 estimates of population density and detection probability, but both were slightly more likely - 320 to be underestimated than overestimated (Figure 3).

 Figure 2: Vital rate and detection parameter averages estimated from 10 distinct sets of simulated data (= colors) using three model fits each.
-First row depicts posterior densities from each model run relative to the true value used to simulate data (black dashed line).
-Second and third rows visualize the distributions of Bayesian p-values (proportion of samples > true value) and root-mean square deviations (RMSD) for all model runs, respectively.
+First columns depicts posterior densities from each model run relative to the true value used to simulate data (black dashed line).
+Second and third columns visualize the distributions of Bayesian p-values (proportion of samples > true value) and root-mean square deviations (RMSD) for all model runs, respectively.
 Purple lines and numbers mark the mean values across all model runs; dashed black line (second row only) marks the ideal Bayesian p-value of 0.5.

 Figure 3: Annual population density (D_t) , detection probability (p_t) , and recruitment rate (R_t) estimated from 10 distinct sets of simulated data (= colors) using three model fits each.
-First row depicts the relationship between posterior medians from each model run and the true value used to simulate data (purple solid line = relationship estimated from linear model with a = intercept and b = slope; black dashed line = perfect correlation).
-Second and third rows visualize the distributions of Bayesian p-values (proportion of samples > true value) and root-mean square deviations (RMSD) for all model runs, respectively.
+First column depicts the relationship between posterior medians from each model run and the true value used to simulate data (purple solid line = relationship estimated from linear model with a = intercept and b = slope; black dashed line = perfect correlation; c = estimated correlation coefficient).
+Second and third columns visualize the distributions of Bayesian p-values (proportion of samples > true value) and root-mean square deviations (RMSD) for all model runs, respectively.
 Purple lines and numbers mark the mean values across all model runs; dashed black line (second row only) marks the ideal Bayesian p-value of 0.5.
 And equivalent figure showing posterior samples instead of posterior means is available in the supplementary material on OSF.

-321 3.2 Case study on willow ptarmigans in Central Norway
+322 3.2 Case study on willow ptarmigans in Central Norway